 Extending the Elasticsearch API and Kibana onto S3

-CHAOSSEARCH is a platform that provides a “high-definition” lens on top of your S3 infrastructure.
-With CHAOSSEARCH you can discover your log data, organize it, catalog it, and quickly index it.
-We’ve extended the S3 REST and Elasticsearch API onto S3 and built Kibana directly into the console.
-We provide a “data refinery” where you can create new dataset groupings that can be universally and automatically indexed such that they can be sorted, aggregated, and/or correlated (think relational join) to be published as new analytic indices — accessible from an Elasticsearch API and Kibana interface.
+ChaosSearch is a platform that provides a “high-definition” lens on top of your S3 and GCS infrastructure.
+With ChaosSearch you can discover your log data, organize it, catalog it, and quickly index it.
+We support the Elasticsearch API and built Kibana directly into the console.
+We provide the Chaos Refinery where you can create new dataset groupings that can be universally and automatically indexed such that they can be sorted, aggregated, and/or correlated (think relational join) to be published as new analytic indices — accessible from an Elasticsearch API and Kibana interface.
 With cost-effective access to months and years of log and event data you can now ask questions like:

 - How often do we get internal server errors in proportion to successful requests?